TZstatsADS/fall2019-project4-sec2-grp3/README.md

 + Contribution statement: Kanyan Chen is the project leader.
 Other members contributed equally.
 All team members approve our work presented in this GitHub repository including this contributions statement.
-	+ Chen, Kanyan: create Python scripts for two factorization algorithms, kernel ridge regression, and cross validation; offer help for each step
+	+ Chen, Kanyan: create Python scripts for two factorization algorithms, kernel ridge regression, and cross validation; finalize report with Yuhan; offer help for each step
 	+ Fang, Dingyi: tune parameters for A2 (Gradient Descent with Probabilistic Assumptions)
-	+ Gong, Yuhan: arrange group meetings, manage Github, edit final report and make presentation
+	+ Gong, Yuhan: arrange group meetings, manage Github, calculate running time and plotting, edit final report with Kanyan and make presentation
 	+ Gu, Feichi: tune parameters for rbf kernel ridge regression, try different kernels for P3
 	+ Zhang, Haoyu: tune parameters for A1 (Stochastic Gradient Descent)